 The highway projects are grouped according to their sources of funding and project sponsors.
 The state and local match funds to federal funds are listed according to their respective shares.
-The types of highway projects being funded over the next four fiscal years include roadway widening, new roadway construction, interchange construction and/or reconstruction, bridge replacements, transportation enhancements, bike/ped/trail projects and others.
-Some projects with all state funds or all local funds are listed because these projects had federal funds programmed for them in previous TIPs and their inclusion in the FY 2024 - 2027 TIP provides a continuity for project development.
-Some other locally-funded projects are included due to their expected federal/state funding in the future or significant impacts to the Savannah region.
-The funding information for the state and local projects is used for highway financial balance as well.
+The types of highway projects being funded over the next four fiscal years include roadway widening, new roadway construction, bridge replacements, bike/ped/trail projects and others.
+Some projects with all local funds are listed because these projects had federal funds programmed for them in previous TIPs and will pursue federal funds in the future, so their inclusion in the FY 2024 - 2027 TIP provides continuity for project development.
+The funding information for these local projects is used for highway financial balance as well.
+Other local projects are not included in the official TIP or the highway financial balance; instead, they are listed as Illustrative Projects because they are 100% locally funded and will not pursue federal funds.
+Inclusion of these projects with significant impacts to the Savannah region is for information only.
+Some transit projects are included in the highway section of the TIP because they have received FHWA funds.
+These funds will be flexed to FTA after FHWA funding authorization.